ADULT STUDY LEADERS

 Pastor Espinoza is an Old Testament professor at United Theological Seminary’s online Master’s in Divinity program in Spanish.

-Dr. Espinoza is married to Mode Espinoza, and they have two sons Brian, Raul, his wife Kym, and granddaughter Finley Sky.
+Dr. Espinoza is married to Mode Espinoza, and they have two sons Brian, Raul, Raul's wife Kym, and granddaughter Finley Sky.

 As a Deaconess and a longtime member of United Women in Faith, Dr. Judith Pierre-Okerson has served as Conference Past President and in leadership positions at the local, district, conference and national levels of the organization.
 A former Assistant Dean and Dean of Mission u (formerly School of Christian Mission), Judith has been a frequent Mission u study leader at both the National and Conference levels and the author of the study guide for The Missionary Conference in the United States Mission Study.